Vladimir Bukovsky’s student years

 He would finish his 12 years of prison, labor camp and internal exile in 1983.
 He expected to have “at best, a year of the fever called freedom” before his civil rights campaigning landed him back in jail.
 Then, probably death behind bars or barbed wire.

-Now, as Bukovsky talks amid the clutter of biology books, empty glasses and an unmade bed in his dormitory room at Cambridge University, all that seems as long ago as a Siberian winter in the onrush of spring.
-He has a new life before him.
+Now, as Bukovsky talks amid the clutter of biology books, empty glasses and an unmade bed in his dormitory room at Cambridge University.

 “I know for sure that these next three years I will study here, then possibly two years of research in biology,” he told The Associated Press in a recent interview.